 Here's How to Say No Without Actually Saying "No"

 Everybody loves a team player.
-If a co-worker is in need of help, advice, or just a good old-fashioned favor, oftentimes, it’s in your best interest to offer your assistance.
+If a co-worker is in need of help, advice, or just a good old-fashioned favour, oftentimes, it’s in your best interest to offer your assistance.
 But according to new research pointed out by New York, lending a helping hand can at times be counterproductive, so much so that your own work might suffer as a result.

 In a piece called “Here’s the Most Effective Way to Say No to Things You Don’t Want to Do,” writer Cari Romm discusses being the office “toxic handler,” a term psychologists use to describe “the one person everyone complains to.”
 In order to escape that role, Room points to a piece by Mental Floss writer Shaunacy Ferro, who suggests using the word don’t instead of no when turning down someone’s request for help.